 The spacesuits we currently have?
 Won’t do.
 They can weigh up to 200kg, which is alright when you’re in open space (no gravity), or on the moon (about one-sixth of Earth’s gravity), but Mars, which has a bit more than a third of Earth’s gravity, is a different story.

 The company is working against the clock.
 Elon Musk wants to get a manned mission to Mars by 2024 with SpaceX.
 And so when Elven Technologies came together back in April 2019, it recognized the immediacy of the task.

 But just like the journey to Mars itself, the road to developing a suit that will work on the red planet is a long one, and so Elven Technologies is approaching the task by dividing it into parts.

 “We want to be a part of this new frontier of exploration.
-So we decided to take the problem apart, piece by piece, and innovate in each technology to gradually improve upon the suit.
-We realized that if we built the first two easiest technologies and combined them into a suit, we could make a product for earth that would generate revenue, and thus lead us towards the production of a space suit”, Elven Technologies founder, CEO and High Elder Vamekh Kherkheulidze says.
+So we decided to take the problem apart, piece by piece, and innovate in each technology.
+We saw that if we built the first two easiest technologies and combined them, we could make a product for earth that would generate revenue, and thus lead us towards the production of a space suit”, Elven Technologies founder, CEO and High Elder Vamekh Kherkheulidze says.

 Elven Technologies is currently working on two of 10 technologies that will need to be perfected before a Mars suit will be viable: heat resistance and a cooling system.

-On the Martian landscape, there is barely an atmosphere or magnetic field to stop the sun’s rays, and humans on the surface would be exposed to both intense heat and radiation.
+On the Martian landscape, there is little in the way of an atmosphere or magnetic field to stop the sun’s rays, and humans on the surface would be exposed to intense heat, cold and radiation.

 Kherkheulidze says it’s conceivable that you could have a situation on Mars in which “on one side, where you are standing in the sun, it might be 100 – 150 degrees, whereas on the other it’ll be negative 100 – 150.
 That’s the problem to be solved.”